openeduhub/oeh-search-etl/Readme.md

 ## Run the web service for the generic crawler via Docker

 A web service that implements the FastAPI web framework is added to the project.
-In order to start the web service it is enough to set API_MODE variable in any of this options:
-- export API_MODE=0 (to start the webservice into the Docker container).
-This still needs to be tested.
-- export API_MODE=1 (to start the webservice locally in your machine)

-The web service is started at localhost (127.0.0.1) at the 5500 port.

 The Dockerfile will perform the following tasks:
 - Copy the source folders, Scrapy configuration files and the requirements.txt file for the python dependencies